SohilP25/chandrayaan-spacecraft-control/README.md

 # chandrayan-spacecraft-control
-  - This is a simple project in JavaScript and Jest for testing to control your spacecraft by providing intitial coordinates and direction.
+  - This is a simple project in Typescript and Jest for testing to control your spacecraft by providing intitial coordinates and direction.
   - You can give commands to control and derives output coordinate after executing commands.

 ## Table of Contents